maximallain/Nurse_SaaS/readme.txt

 3/ Go to the folder "optimisation" via your terminal: cd optimisation 4/ Run the following command via your terminal (to run the optimizer): python optimizer_api 5/ Browse the following url: 127.0.0.1:8000/

+NB: To use the optimzer, you need a working internet connection